Beautiful scenery at Boca Ciega Park in Tampa

 The beautiful white sands of Siesta Key Beach in Sarasota, Florida

 The sand at Siesta Key Beach is 99% pure quartz.
 It is the softest and whitest sand you will ever step foot on.
 Siesta is the ultimate getaway for anyone seeking a relaxing day on the Gulf – it doesn’t get much better than this.
 And better yet, it is one of the widest stretches of sand in the area so you actually have room to spread out a bit.
-Other fun activities to enjoy at Siesta and nearby Sarasota area beaches include dolphin sightings, paddleboarding, snorkeling, swimming, and beach volleyball.
+Other fun activities to enjoy at Siesta and nearby Sarasota area beaches include dolphin watching, paddleboarding, snorkeling, swimming, and beach volleyball.
 Bonus – there is lots of parking and it is free!